 ADC: Atmospheric dispersion compensator, a device which corrects for the chromatic effects of the atmosphere at low elevations.
+Note that the ADC is not used in OmegaCam and will be removed from the templates in P99.

 CCD: Charge-couple device, a solid-state, panoramic light detector of high quantum efficiency.